Princess Ida: Musical numbers

-1 Starting in the 1920s, the D'Oyly Carte Opera Company traditionally deleted this song.
+1 Starting in the 1920s, the D'Oyly Carte Opera Company usually deleted this song in its performances.

-2As musical director, Harry Norris was responsible for adding prominent horn parts to the accompaniment to "A Lady Fair".
+2 D'Oyly Carte musical director, Harry Norris added prominent horn parts to the accompaniment to "A Lady Fair".
 They were expunged by Malcolm Sargent but subsequently restored by Royston Nash in the 1970s.
 These are customarily referred to as the "Norris" horn parts, though they may have been written by Geoffrey Toye.

 3 The first line of this song is often erroneously sung as "Now wouldn't you like to rule the roost" instead of "roast" (rhymes with "clear the coast" in the next couplet).
-This typographical error appeared in early vocal scores and still appears in a current Chappell vocal score edition, although some scores have corrected it.
+This typographical error appeared in early vocal scores and still appears in a current Chappell vocal score edition, although other scores have generally corrected it.